Search DVDBeaver

 NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

-ADDITION: Gaumont Region FREE Blu-ray - (November 2010) - Quite the dream come true to utter 'Bresson' and 'Blu-ray' consecutively.
+ADDITION: Gaumont Region FREE Blu-ray - (November 2010) - Quite the dream come true to utter the words 'Bresson' and 'Blu-ray' consecutively.
 The incredible news is that this Gaumont Blu-ray is both region FREE and has optional English subtitles!

 Audio is DTS-HD Master in original mono at a modest 865 Kbps.
 The music and lengthy segments with no sound are key to this film's expression.
 It sounds clean consistent and very good although not especially dynamic.
 Mozart's Great Mass in C Minor is delivered impressively through the lossless transfer.
 As stated there are optional English and French (SDH) subtitles.
 They seem accurately translated but I'll have to devote more time to give a further impression.
 My Momitsu has verified it as being a region FREE disc playable on Blu-ray machines worldwide.